PhilipDaniels/logging_timer/README.md

 struct and `[dnscan/src/main.rs/63]` is the filename and number from `Record` - this captures the place where the timer was instantiated.
 The module is also set, but is not shown in these examples.

+# What is Measured?

+The time that is logged is the **wall-clock time** - the difference between the start of execution of the function and the drop of the timer at the end of the function.

+The wall clock time is not necessarily length of time that the function spent executing on the CPU.
+This is true for a normal function due to thread pre-emption, but it especially true for `async` functions which may spend a large part of their lives suspended.

+For more sophisticated usage you may want to look into the [Tokio Tracing](https://github.com/tokio-rs/tracing) crate.

 # Code Examples

 There is also an example program in the examples folder which demonstrates all the